NavneetKanna/blog/_posts/2025-10-08-Algorithms.md

 Now the above implementation is not cache-friendly.
 In other words, it is an efficient algorithm.
 It makes sense, since if we look at B matrix, for every iteration of the loop we are skipping colsB/sharedIndex length to retrive the next item.
 This is not good.

-Whats good for the cache and speed is that we retrieve elements that are adjacent to one another.
+Whats good for the cache and speed is that we retrieve/store elements that are adjacent to one another.

 If we go back to the way matmul is done